allcentury/being-an-engineering-leader/values.md

 Your mentee just shipped a bug and we're talking about it in our 1/1:

-Me:  Let's talk about Incident-123.
+>Me:  Let's talk about Incident-123.
+>
-You: Thanks for bringing this up.
+>You: Thanks for bringing this up.
 The code that broke production came from the project we were both working on.
 I missed the problem during code review and we clearly missed some automated tests to go along with it.
 I've chatted with mentee about it, we talked about how to tighten up future code changes and what tests are needed for a feature to be shipped.
-If there's more to share with the rest of the team we'll present it at our next retro.
+If there's more to share with the rest of the team we'll present that at our next retro.

 Breaking that down: